Explore the Colorado Guest Ranch Employment Opportunities at 4UR

-Employment Season: Our summer employment season begins in early June and runs into late September.
+Employment Season: Our summer Colorado guest ranch employment season begins in early June and runs into late September.
 We will consider availability equally with skills and attitude in making our final selections for summer staff.

 Qualifications: We are looking for staff members who are cheerful, enthusiastic and genuinely friendly.
 Our staff members must have a positive outlook toward the ranch and have the desire to help our guests have a wonderful vacation.

-Compensation: In addition to salary, staff members are furnished with meals and lodging.
-Staff members will be housed in western style bunk house/dormitories.
+Compensation: In addition to salary, staff members are furnished with meals and lodging as part of their Colorado guest ranch employment at 4UR.
+Staff members are housed in western style bunk house/dormitories.

 The positions typically hired for each summer include the following: